How much lux do plants need? That’s one of the most frequently asked questions in indoor gardening.

-In this article, we’ll talk about lux for plants and look at other more important light measurements in indoor gardening.
+In this article, we’ll talk about lux for plants.
+We’ll also look at other essential light measurements in indoor gardening.

 Let’s get started right away!

-A lamp that has a very high lux rating can be useless for plants.
+A lamp with a very high lux rating can be useless for plants.

 In other words, a light that dazzles your eyes might be too dim for your plants.

-That said, you can still use lux to measure the light requirements of your plants, but the results won’t be very accurate.
+You can still use lux to measure your plants’ light requirements, but the results won’t be precisely accurate.

 The lux requirements of plants vary depending on the type of light.

-The sun is brighter than an HPS lamp, but the maximum number of hours of sunlight that plants can get daily is around 8.
+The sun is brighter than an HPS lamp.
+But the maximum number of hours of sunlight plants can get daily is about eight.

 Whereas you can keep your grow lights on for around 14 to 20 hours per day.

-Here’s a list of the lux requirements of plants from different sources of light:
+Here’s a list of the plants’ lux requirements from different sources of light:

-From sunlight (at least 6 hours a day):
+From sunlight (at least six hours a day):